makersacademy/news-summary-challenge/README.md

 - At the moment, title links are set up correctly, but nothing happens when they are clicked

 ### What I would do given more time:
+In rough order only:
+- Write controller tests
+- Isolate article list view and controller tests
 - Finalise hashchange event listener, so that on click, the app shows full article view with 'back' button
 - Include "submit" event listener, to change view back to article list from single article view
-- Write controller tests
-- Isolate article list view and controller tests
 - Work with Aylien API to show summary of each article on front page
 - Create app.js and include that in index.html, instead of Controller.
 App.js would create a new controller and have it display the article list.
 Controller would thereafter be responsible for everything else.
+- Refactor controller code - it has too many responsibilities.
 - Refine styling